 Valbona Zeneli, Ph.D.

-Before joining the GCMC, Valbona Zeneli was a professor of international economics at the European University of Tirana from 2009-2011 and associate professor at the New York University of Tirana from 2006-2011.
-From 2003-2005, Dr. Zeneli has served as chief of protocol and later economic adviser to the Albanian prime minister.
-Prior to that, she worked as adviser to the minister of economy of Albania from 2002-2003.
-She has also worked in the private sector advising companies on marketing and international relations.
+Before joining the Marshall Center, Dr. Zeneli was a professor of international economics at the European University of Tirana and associate professor at the New York University of Tirana.
+From 2003-2005, Dr. Zeneli served as economic adviser to the Albanian prime minister.

 Dr. Zeneli has published numerous academic papers, book chapters, and policy papers and is a frequent contributor to international magazines.
 She has delivered more than 100 presentations in more than 30 countries, and is a frequent lecturer at the NATO School, the U.S. Foreign Service Institute, and several defense academies across Europe.
 She is part of the Transatlantic Leadership Network’s NATO Task Force, comprised of European and North American diplomats, military experts, and security analysts with significant experience in NATO affairs.
 She has completed several Executive Education programs at Harvard Kennedy School of Government.
 In 2019, Dr. Zeneli received a Certificate of Appreciation from Georgetown University for over 10 years of collaboration in research and publication.

 Dr. Zeneli speaks Italian, German, Albanian, and some Spanish.